Land of Toys: Pinocchio (2022)

 Pleasure Island appears in the 2022 Pinocchio film.
-The film shows that young girls have also been baited to coming to Pleasure Island (possibly to avoid Disney being sexist).
-Outside of riding on carnival rides, eating different foods, and drinking root beer, the kids do stuff like eating excessive amounts of food at "Sky's the Limit" while also engaging in food fights, taking stuff from "Shop 'N Lift", wrecking "De grade school", playing with fireworks, holding up insulting signs while saying what's on those signs at "Contempt Corner" which gets projected onto four screens, and breaking clocks in "Clock Stoppers".
+The film shows that young girls have also been picked up by the Coachman to go there.
+There, the kids overeat and have food fights at "Sky's the Limit," steal objects from "Shop 'N Lift", wreck "De Grade School", play with fireworks, hold up insulting signs while saying what's written on them at "Contempt Corner" which gets projected onto four screens, and break clocks in "Clock Stoppers," bothering Pinocchio.
 The rides include "Give Me a Break" where a roller coaster car jumps over a missing track and "Sugar Mountain" which is made of candy that anyone can slide down.
-The Coachman is assisted by the vapor monsters who catch the transformed children, remove the clothes from their donkey forms, and place them in crates.
+The Coachman is assisted by the Vapor Monsters who catch the transformed children, remove the clothes from their donkey forms, and place them in crates with the shipment in question being bound for the salt mines.
+Geppetto learned of Pinocchio being on Pleasure Island by Sofia the Seagull who gives him an advertisement about it.
+He is shown to be familiar with it as he considers Pinocchio being theire a "big crisis".
+After Lampwick transforms into a donkey, Pinocchio and Jiminy evade the Coachman and his Vapor Monsters by diving into the ocean.